 To bring the term in the wider discourse, we held a South India regional workshop on 'Software principles for the public sector, with focus on public education' in February 2010 where the Guiding principles for public software were conceptualised.
 In May 2010, the participants of the 'International Conference on Public Sector Software and FOSS in Education', jointly organised by UNESCO and the Government of Kerala in Kochi (India) signed the Kochi declaration on Public Software, committing thereby to take forward the experiences and learnings in Public Software, advocate and support Indian states and South Asian countries to adopt Public Software principles.
 The declaration recognises that the unique context of public software and its objectives of ensuring equity and social justice has implications for ensuring universal access to such software, as well as transparency and participation by the citizens in its design and use, and urges public institutions in these countries to adopt and promote Public Software.

-For more information about Public Software and IT for Change's work in this issue, go to www.public-software.in.
+For more information about Public Software and IT for Change's work in this issue, go here.